-- Acknowledging where things have gone wrong. • - Providing an explanation, assistance, or reasons,

-- Apologising. •

-- Acting promptly if there has been delay. •

-- Reconsidering or changing a decision. •

-- Amending a record.

-- Providing a financial remedy (See Appendix 1 Compensation Matrix)

-- Changing Policies, Procedures and working practices, with inclusion of a resident panel and within the confines of legislation and regulation.
+- Acknowledging where things have gone wrong. - Providing an explanation, assistance, or reasons. - Apologising. - Acting promptly if there has been delay. - Reconsidering or changing a decision. - Amending a record. - Providing a financial remedy (See Appendix 1 Compensation Matrix) - Changing Policies, Procedures and working practices, with inclusion of a resident panel and within the confines of legislation and regulation. - 10.3 The factors to consider in formulating a remedy may include, but are not limited to: - Length of time that a situation has been ongoing. - Frequency with which something has occurred. - Severity of any service failure or omission. - Number of different failures.